Updated April 2026

 Location

 Where you live and park overnight matters.
 Urban areas have higher theft and collision risk.
-Auckland premiums tend to be highest.
-Secure off-street parking can help reduce costs.
+Sydney and Melbourne premiums tend to be highest.
+Hail-prone regions can also push premiums up.
+Secure off-street parking helps reduce costs.

 💰